wellyshen/react-cool-starter/README.md

 - [nodemon](https://nodemon.io/) to monitor for any changes in your node.js application and automatically restart the server.
 - [axios](https://github.com/mzabriskie/axios) for universal data fetching/rehydration on the client.
 - [redux-thunk](https://github.com/gaearon/redux-thunk) as the middleware to deal with asynchronous action.
-- [react-router-redux](https://github.com/reactjs/react-router-redux) to keep your router in sync with Redux state.
 - [react-helmet](https://github.com/nfl/react-helmet) to manage title, meta, styles and scripts tags on both server and client.
 - [loadable-components](https://github.com/smooth-code/loadable-components) makes React code splitting easy.
 Reduce your bundle size without stress.
 - [Webpack Dev Middleware](https://github.com/webpack/webpack-dev-middleware) serves the files emitted from webpack over the Express server.